 Insurance premiums are used by insurance companies to make sure they have enough money to reimburse policyholders after a loss.
 When you pay your premium, your insurance company sets the money aside and allows it to grow until you need to file a claim.
 When you do file a claim, the provider uses some or all of that money for your payout (minus your deductible), plus contributions over time from other policyholders if the claim is significant in cost.

 An insurance company can also use premiums to determine how profitable the company is.
-If premiums bring in more money than what the company spends in the form of claim payouts, employees costs and other operating expenses, the provider is considered profitable.
+If premiums bring in more money than what the company spends in the form of claim payouts, employee costs and other operating expenses, the provider is considered profitable.
 You can determine how profitable an insurance company is by looking at their financial strength rating from an organization like AM Best.